All Episodes

 We need it.

-They're they're covering up at this point.
+They're covering up at this point.

 Jeff Sessions, who the one decent thing that he did was just recuse himself.

-Um this guy is not recused.
+This guy is not recused.

 It feels like the seeds of a cover-up.

-Barr then, I think stepped out, intercepted it, put his own spin on it, and now he's sitting on it.
+Barr then, I think, stepped out, intercepted it, put his own spin on it, and now he's sitting on it.

-William Barr, yeah, I said it.
+Yeah, I said it.

 Donald Trump's own Roy Cohn, who squeezes together a couple of Simmons fragments and puts it in a letter while trying to keep from the American people the Mueller report.

-You know, this is not ended yet.
+You know, this has not ended yet.

 I mean, I'd love to get back to work.

-I I'm I'm contacting my old clients who had to leave me because of this mark on my record.
+I'm contacting my old clients who had to leave me because of this mark on my record.

-I really want to inspire some significant change in the special counsel law and other ways so people don't go through this again.
+But now that I'm vindicated, you know, while I really want to get back to work and make money for my family, I really want to inspire some significant change in the special counsel law in other ways so people don't go through this again.

-I love Carters, by the way.
+I love Carter's, by the way, Carter's optimism.

-I I'm just a little bit more angry than he is, I think.
+I'm just a little bit more angry than he is, I think.

 Pardon General Flynn, pardon George Papadopoulos, and pardon Roger Stone right now, Mr. President.